-The data analysis problems should be written up as reports to your manager.
+Some data analysis problems will be labelled "major data analysis".
+These will give you a data set and ask you to make some conclusions.
+These should be written up as reports to your manager.
 The report should include a one (perhaps two) paragraph executive summary, a methods section that describes the methods you used, and a results section that includes appropriate tables and figures.
 For some problems you will need to choose an appropriate analysis.
 In these cases, only report results from the analysis you believe is most appropriate; your methods section should include a discussion of how you decided what to do.

 On homework assignments: I encourage you to help each other interpret the homework problems, write code, debug code, and interpret the output.
 You may share code, but I encourage you to understand that code even if you didn't write it.
 I do require you to write your answers in your own words.

 Iowa State University complies with the Americans with Disabilities Act and Sect 504 of the Rehabilitation Act.
 If you have a disability and anticipate needing accommodations in this course, please contact Dr. Dixon to set up a meeting within the first two weeks of the semester or as soon as you become aware of your need.
 Before meeting with Dr. Dixon, you will need to obtain a SAAR form with recommendations for accommodations from the Disability Resources Office, located in Room 1076 on the main floor of the Student Services Building.
 Their telephone number is 515-294-7220 or email email@example.com .
 Retroactive requests for accommodations will not be honored.